NehaM2025/ENGL396Assignments/about.md

 ## Academics

 I am a freshman majoring in **Computer Science**.
-I intent to double major in *Statistics* and will be applying into the major this Spring.
+I intend to double major in *Statistics* and will be applying into the major this Spring.

 Here are the classes I'm taking this quarter at UW: